 Professional movers were called to begin work on the moving of the old sanctuary.
 All furnishings were removed from inside the building and stored about the community with the majority of items being put in the John Nelson barn.
 The pews were transferred to the Christiansen's chicken house on Seabold Farm (which had been previously vacated by the chickens).

-On the morning of March 21, 1963, at 9:00 a.m., in a heavy rain, power crews stood by to break and replace lines that stood in the path of the moving trucks which were ready with the building and the steeple on separate trucks.
+On the morning of March 21, 1963, at 9:00 a.m., in a heavy rain, power crews stood by to break and replace lines that stood in the path of the moving trucks.
+The building and the steeple had to be carried on two separate trucks.
 The actual moving began at 10:00 a.m. and by noon, the building stood in its new location.
 The steeple was replaced by power crane and the guidance of Lyman Graves.

 The building spent the night in the field between the highway and present site.
 The day after the stormy March moving day, a beautiful, sunny day saw the building moved onto the foundation.
 The steeple was placed on top several days later.